hectorip/AI-Practices/README.md

-# AI-Practices
+# AI Learning

-Practices on AI and Deep Learning
+Practices on AI and Deep Learning.

+Based on some courses from around the web, and thouth to be done in group.